The Toolbox Murders: Development

-Development for The Toolbox Murders began in 1977 when Los Angeles producer Tony Didio wanted to make a low-budget horror film after noticing a successful second release of Tobe Hooper's landmark horror film The Texas Chain Saw Massacre.
+Development for The Toolbox Murders began in 1977 when L.A. producer Tony Didio wanted to make a low-budget horror film after noticing a successful re-release of Tobe Hooper's landmark horror film The Texas Chain Saw Massacre.
 Didio had been intrigued by the film's financial success and, knowing the film's distributors, contacted them inquiring why the film was being re-released so soon.
-After a conversation with the film's distributors, Didio decided that he would release his own low-budget horror film.
-Didio screened the film with writers Ann Kindberg, Robert Easter and Neva Friedenn, giving them the mandate to create a variation of Hooper's landmark film.
+After a conversation with the film's distributors, Didio decided to release his own low-budget horror film.
+Didio screened the film with writers Ann Kindberg, Robert Easter, and Neva Friedenn, giving them the mandate to create a variation of Hooper's landmark film.
 According to journalist Linda Gross, the screenplay was loosely based on a string of serial killings in Minnesota committed by a man who attacked women using various tools.

 Casting

-Wesley Eure was cast in the role of Vance's nephew, Kent, who helps clean the apartment, and who in fact turns out to be an accomplice to his uncle's killings.
+Wesley Eure was cast in the role of Vance's nephew, Kent, who helps clean the apartment, and who, in fact, turns out to be an accomplice to his uncle's killings.
 Eure, who had previously appeared on the series Land of the Lost—which had recently been canceled at that time—agreed to take the role as he had been tired of taking "goody-goody roles.
 I'd been running from dinosaurs and being the perfect son for years, and now I got to be the killer!"

 Filming

 Principal photography of The Toolbox Murders began in the summer of 1977 in Canoga Park, Los Angeles at locations on Sherman Way and Vanowen Streets.
-The film was shot over a total of 18 days, on a budget of approximately $165,000.
+The film was shot over 18 days on a budget of approximately $165,000.

 Release

 Box office

-The Toolbox Murders was released theatrically in the United States by Cal-Am Artists, opening regionally in El Paso, Texas on February 17, 1978.
-By mid-1978, the film had grossed $512,000 at ninety theaters in the United States.
+The Toolbox Murders was released theatrically in the USA by Cal-Am Artists, opening regionally in El Paso, Texas on February 17, 1978.
+By mid-1978, the film had grossed $512,000 at 90 theaters in the USA.
 It had its Los Angeles premiere on November 1, 1978.

 In 1979, it was selected for screening at the 12th International Festival de Cine Fantástico y de Terror in Sitges, Spain.

 The film was put out on VHS by VCI Entertainment.

 Censorship

-The film was briefly on the list of the video nasties and was initially banned in the United Kingdom before being subsequently acquitted in court and removed from the Director of Public Prosecutions' (DPP) list.
+The film was briefly on the list of the video nasties and was initially banned in the UK before being subsequently acquitted in court and removed from the Director of Public Prosecutions's list.
 The film was also banned in 1978 by the apartheid Publications Control Board.